Dakskihedron/astrum/README.md

 which can all be installed using the command `pip install -r requirements.txt`

-Required environment variables:
+Format for environment variables:
 ```
 DISCORD_TOKEN=[bot_token]
 DISCORD_PREFIX=[bot_prefix]
 ```

-The bot was designed to be hosted using Heroku - just make sure to provide the environment variables in Settings/Config Vars.
-If you decide to host the bot on your own machine, you will need to create a file named `.env` in the root folder, and put the environment variables in it in the format shown above (minus the brackets).
+The bot was designed to be hosted on Heroku - just make sure to provide the environment variables in Settings/Config Vars.
+However, it can also be hosted on a local machine - you will need to create a file named `.env` in the root folder and provide environment variables in the format shown above (minus the square brackets).